Contents:

 You also need SymPy for most of the exercises.

-Using your i-drive/DCS
+Using your i-drive/Socweb/DCS

 • You can edit the files on the I:-drive using Notepad++ or UltraEdit because the I:-drive provides access to the same files as the ssh window.
 Don't use plain Notepad, Word or WordPad.
 If you do not have an I:-drive, you need to map it: Go to All Programs -> School of Computing -> Unix -> Map Unix drives.

-• Unix editor: pico
+• Unix editor: nano

 • Arrow keys etc: Use the arrow keys to repeat a previous command.
 Use the tab key to complete a filename.